 We assign schools to particular national regions, parliamentary constituencies and electoral wards based mainly on their postcodes, using look-up tables provided by the ONS.
 For some schools these results differ from the geographical assignments made by the DfE, but in our judgement they appear to be more accurate, at least where the school postcode provided is current and correct.
 Assignment of schools to local authorities uses a different approach: here we rely almost exclusively on data provided by the DfE, which we consider to be the definitive source for this information.
 If you disagree with any of our assignments, or have other comments to make, please write to us at the address above.

-Use of this website requires an up-to-date web browser such as Chrome, Safari, Firefox or Internet Explorer.
-Most pages will not work in version 8 (or earlier) of Internet Explorer.
-They should display correctly on mobile devices, but some of the more information-heavy pages may be slow to load over low-bandwidth connections.
+Use of this website requires an up-to-date web browser such as Firefox, Safari or Chrome.
+Pages should display correctly on mobile devices, but some of the more information-heavy visualisations may be slow to load over low-bandwidth connections.

 You may reproduce selected data and images from the dashboards and maps on this site provided that you give attribution to "SchoolDash.com".
 If you're publishing online then please include a link too.
 You may not systematically download multiple of pages, images or data sets, or reproduce any of the information in a wholesale fashion.
 If in doubt, please contact us at the address above.